swaptacular/swpt_creditors/README.md

 * `flush_all`

-  Starts only the worker processes that send outgoing messages to the RabbitMQ broker, and remove them from the PostgreSQL database.
+  Starts only the worker processes that send outgoing messages to the RabbitMQ broker, and remove the messages from the PostgreSQL database.

 * `flush_configure_accounts`, `flush_prepare_transfers`,
   `flush_finalize_transfers`

-  Starts additional worker processes that send particular type of outgoing messages to the RabbitMQ broker, and remove them from the PostgreSQL database.
+  Starts additional worker processes that send particular type of outgoing messages to the RabbitMQ broker, and remove the messages from the PostgreSQL database.
 These commands allow you to start processes dedicated to the flushing of particular type of messages.
 (See "FLUSH_PROCESSES" and "FLUSH_PERIOD" environment variables.)

 This [docker-compose example](../master/docker-compose-all.yml) shows